uclahs-cds/Ligare/src/web/README.md

 **Note** Once `BL_Python.web` is available in a package registry, the commands needed will change to `pip install bl-python-web` only.

-## Scaffold A New Application
+## Scaffold a New Application

-The command used is `bl-python-scaffold`.
-Please run `bl-python-scaffold -h` to review the possible options.
+The command used is `bl-python-scaffold create`.
+Please run `bl-python-scaffold create -h` to review the possible options.
 The current options are explained here as well.

+**Note** The command `bl-python-scaffold` has two modes: `create` and `modify`.
+The former is used to create a new application, while the latter is used to modify an existing one.

 <details>
     <summary>Scaffold help</summary>